 Other “political motives are two closely related passions to which human beings are regrettably prone: I mean fear and hate.”
 We normally hate what we fear, and fear what we hate.
 Typically we “both fear and hate whatever is unfamiliar.”
 We cope with fear by minimizing what’s threatening us or by adopting a Stoic temperament.
 But “Fear is in itself degrading; it easily becomes an obsession; it produces hate of that which is feared, and it leads headlong to excesses of cruelty.”
 Russell does grant that people are motivated by sympathy, adding “Perhaps the best hope for the future of mankind is that ways will be found of increasing the scope and intensity of sympathy.”

 Russell summarizes by arguing that politics is about the passions of herds.
 “The broad instinctive mechanism upon which political edifices have to be built is one of cooperation within the herd and hostility towards other herds.”
 (An insight of modern biology—in group loyalty and out-group hostility.)
-But of course we would be better off if we were motivated by enlightened self-interest.
-Then
+But of course, we would be better off if we were motivated by enlightened self-interest because then

 But human beings don’t generally act in their collective self-interest, acting instead for what they consider more noble motives.